JCPistell/JCPistell.github.io/_posts/2017-06-19-intro-to-vagrant.md

 This will remove the VM and any files and directories that were on it.

-Note that the Vagrantfile remains, so you can easily create the exact same VM again, but Vagrant will need to reprovision the box, so the inital boot will take longer.
+Note that the Vagrantfile remains, so you can easily create the exact same VM again, but Vagrant will need to reprovision the box, so the initial boot will take longer.

 ## Enjoy

 Vagrant can be used to create as many sandbox environments as you want where you can safely play around without fear of damaging your native system.
 If you hopelessly ruin your VM, simply destroy it and reboot... this is a great way to learn the ins and outs of Linux in a consequence-free environment.

 There's a lot more to Vagrant than just spinning up simple sandboxes.
 I encourage you to read the [documentation](https://www.vagrantup.com/docs/index.html) for more information.
-Next time, we'll use Vagrant to easily spin up a self contatined mysql server that will let us mess around with databases without those pesky AWS fees.
+Next time, we'll use Vagrant to easily spin up a self contained mysql server that will let us mess around with databases without those pesky AWS fees.